 Dental Implants Dental implants come in handy when dental crowns cannot be used, because of missing or weak teeth that are unable to support a dental crown.
 Instead, the dental implants are attached directly to the jaw bone with a titanium anchor with a dental crown affixed.

-Conclusion: Consult with a Dental Professional
+Conclusion: How to Consult a Dental Professional

 In conclusion, although there are a variety of causes of malformed teeth - such as congenital diseases, hereditary issues, or environmental factors - there are also many ways to improve the appearance of misshapen teeth.
 A dental expert can help you determine if your teeth may benefit from solutions such as dental crowns, dental implants, veneers, bonding, or surgical options.